Financial Samurai

 If you’re focused on paying off your mortgage, good for you.
 It’s generally always good to pay down debt.
 However, I’d also like to share with you the biggest downside to paying off your mortgage that may surprise you.

-It’s been seven years since I paid off my rental property mortgage.
+It's been nine years since I paid off my rental property mortgage.
 It was a mortgage for $464,400 I took on in 2003.
 For the first year after paying off my mortgage, I felt great.
 But after that, the satisfying feeling of getting rid of debt wore off.

 Perhaps the reason why the feeling was so ephemeral was because there was no congratulations card or fancy French Laundry dinner celebration.
 The only thing that changed was the extra ~$2,500 a month in cash flow, which went straight to savings or investing.